ViewComponent/view_component/docs/guide/slots.md

 <% end %>
 ```

-## Lambda Slots
+## Lambda slots

-Lambda slots render their return value.
-Lambda slots are useful for working with helpers like `content_tag` or as wrappers for another component with specific default values.
+It's also possible to define a slot as a lambda that returns content to be rendered (either a string or a ViewComponent instance).
+Lambda slots are useful for working with helpers like `content_tag` or as wrappers for another component with specific default values:

 ```ruby
 class BlogComponent < ViewComponent::Base